synapticloop/panl/README.md

   - Fixed bug with 'extra' JSON object not correctly overriding parent object
   - Fixed connection reset when attempting to get the SolrJ client - now returns a 503 status message
+  - Removed unregistered fields that weren't defined in the field list

 - **Code Changes**
     - Fixed output formatting for explanation of tokens